 MOLLY OF DENALI also highlights important Alaskan native values, like knowing who you are, accepting what life brings, and honoring your elders.
 While these values are specific to the Alaskan Native community, they’re also universal.

 MOLLY OF DENALI will debut on PBS KIDS on July 15th,” said Lesli Rotenberg.

 Part of the panel was Lorne Cardinal, actor, “Grandpa Nat”; Princess Johnson, creative producer; Dorothea Gillman, executive producer; Linda Simensky, Vice President, Children’s Programming, PBS.

-Lorne Cardinal said “The show is a great blend of learing oral traditions passed down and also incorporating this new technology called the Internet and teaching kids how to suss out of the good information from the bad information.
+Lorne Cardinal said “The show is a great blend of learning oral traditions passed down and also incorporating this new technology called the Internet and teaching kids how to learn about the good information from the bad information.
 So it’s really helpful that way, that they’re learning from their elders, which is carrying on the tradition within Native people all across Turtle Island.”

 Press conference about PBS show “Country Music.”